Paucv27/polidex_tcg/README.md

 # Pokémon Trading Card Recognition DEV BRANCH

+- venvscript.ps1
+- flask run
-Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned .venv/scripts/activate flask run in backend npm run dev in frontend
+- npm run dev

 This project aims to develop a system that can:
 1. Scrape recent sale prices of Pokémon cards from eBay using web scraping.